kslamph/teleflow/docs/flow-guide.md

 ## Advanced Flow Concepts

-### Step Types and UI Automation (Future Enhancement Idea)
+### UI Automation (Future Enhancement Idea)
-As noted in `improvement-recommendations.md`, `StepTypeChoice` and `StepTypeConfirmation` currently don't automatically generate UI (keyboards).
-This is a potential area for future enhancement.
-For now, you would implement the UI (e.g., sending a keyboard) within the `OnStart` handler of such steps and use `AddTransition` or `OnInput` to handle the response.
+As noted in `improvement-recommendations.md`, automatic UI generation for choice and confirmation steps is a potential area for future enhancement.
+Currently, you would implement the UI (e.g., sending a keyboard) within the `OnStart` handler of such steps and use `AddTransition` or `OnInput` to handle the response.

 ### Conditional Logic within Steps
 While `AddTransition` provides input-based branching, more complex conditional logic (e.g., based on previously collected data) can be implemented within `OnInput` or `OnStart` handlers.
 These handlers can then programmatically decide the next step by setting a specific value in `ctx.data` that a subsequent `OnInput` or a custom transition logic (not directly supported by `AddTransition` for dynamic values) could use, or by directly calling `ctx.StartFlow()` to a different sub-flow or restarting a step (though direct step jumping isn't a built-in feature, you'd manage it by structuring your flow transitions).